New infrastructure spending is in the pipeline for major transportation and other projects.

-In its current form, the infrastructure bill includes $550 billion in “new” spending above baseline amounts that were expected to already be in place under current budgets.
+The infrastructure bill includes $550 billion in “new” spending above baseline amounts that were expected to already be in place under current budgets.
 Of that, more than half is targeted to transportation projects.
 This includes $110 billion for major road and bridge work. $66 billion is directed to passenger and freight rail and $39 billion to improve public transit.
-The rest is spread among other areas such as airports, ports and waterways, electronic vehicle infrastructure and electric buses.
+The rest is spread among other areas such as airports, ports and waterways, electric vehicle infrastructure and electric buses.

 Another $264 billion is directed toward other types of infrastructure work.
 That includes power infrastructure (such as improving the electrical grid), broadband expansion, water projects and environmental remediation.

-Although $550 billion in new spending is below some of the initial proposals put forth by the Biden administration it is still, particularly when combined when baseline infrastructure spending, a significant number.
-MacMillan points out that the infrastructure package passed during the early years of President Barack Obama’s term was a five year plan valued at $305 billion.
-It appears that the current infrastructure package will dwarf anything that preceded it.
+Although $550 billion in new spending is below some of the initial proposals put forth by the Biden administration it is still a significant number, particularly when combined when baseline infrastructure spending.
+MacMillan points out that the infrastructure package passed during the early years of President Barack Obama’s term was a five-year plan valued at $305 billion.
+The latest infrastructure plan appears impressive by comparison.

-“The economic impact may be limited because the spending doesn’t happen all at once,” says Eric Freedman, chief investment officer at U.S. Bank.
-The current proposal targets spending most of the approximately $1 trillion package over a five-year period.
+Nevertheless, infrastructure spending isn’t generally designed to provide an immediate boost to the economy, as is the case with other forms of government stimulus.
+“The economic impact tends to be limited because the spending doesn’t happen all at once,” says Eric Freedman, chief investment officer at U.S. Bank.
+The latest package signed into law targets spending most of the approximately $1 trillion package over a five-year period.
 “With this time period and the scaled-back scope of the infrastructure package compared to original proposals, the infrastructure bill isn’t likely to have a dramatic impact on the markets,” says Freedman.

 For example, making improvements to an airport that could result in higher airline traffic in the future would provide a long-lasting economic boost to the communities it serves.
 Road improvements might create more opportunities for the development of business districts on or near the affected roads.
 These examples demonstrate why infrastructure can be considered an investment by government in the long-term economic health of the nation.

-It may be too early to predict which industries are best positioned to capitalize on increased government spending on infrastructure.
-“Basic materials, industrials and transportation are sectors that should be positioned to benefit,” says Freedman.
-“Most or all of the money in the infrastructure bill goes toward new roads, bridges and other construction projects.”
+It’s still too early to predict which industries are best positioned to capitalize on increased government spending on infrastructure.
+“Since most or all of the money in the infrastructure bill goes toward new roads, bridges and other construction projects, basic materials, industrials and transportation are sectors that should be positioned to benefit,” says Freedman.